ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/finance-how-positive-pay.md

 ---
-title: Export Positive Pay Files| Microsoft Docs
+title: Export Positive Pay Files
 description: You can ensure your bank only clears validated checks and amounts by exporting a Positive Pay file that contains vendor and payment information.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central